gatsbyjs/gatsby/docs/blog/2017-10-11-announcing-gatsby-image/index.md

 Later in the talk, Alan Kay summarized his message by stating that "you get simplicity by finding *slightly more sophisticated building blocks*".

 Each problem space has a "particularly felicitous point-of-view".
-Find that point-of-view and the problem complexity collapses.
+Find that point-of-view and problem complexity collapses.

 The right building blocks allows us to directly manipulate the parts of the problem that we actually care about.
 They create [an immediate connection](http://blog.ezyang.com/2012/02/transcript-of-inventing-on-principleb/) between our thoughts and the visible outputs.